sykesjd/sorkin-exegesis/_posts/2024-09-06-the-american-president.md

 Hey, man, hyper-salivation could be an indicator of a serious health issue, she may be right to worry.

+> SHEPHERD: Last night when we were looking at the different place settings in the dish room, I realized that those place settings were provided by the First Ladies...

+Wait a minute...
+I need to rewind real quick:

+> SYDNEY: Mr. President — have you ever noticed how similar the Van Buren flatware is to the Buchanan flatware?

+Objection — Buchanan was a bachelor!
+How could Buchanan have flatware in the china room if the contents of the china room were provided by First Spouses?
+Something's not adding up here...

-> SHEPHERD: I'll bet none of those First Ladies were nervous about having sex with their President husbands.
+> SHEPHERD: ... and I'll bet none of those First Ladies were nervous about having sex with their President husbands.
 Do you know why?
 >
 > SYDNEY: ...
 No, but I'm sure you'll explain it to me.

 "... in the most patronizing manner possible."

+### NEW Plot Bunny: Sudden Relationship Accelerant™

 > SHEPHERD: Sydney, I'm in no rush.
 Here's my plan — we're gonna slow down, and when you're comfortable, that's when it's gonna happen.
 >